mttcohack/MTTCohackMonitor/README.md

 ### Log Analytics Challenges

-    1. From the portal, Configure Diagnostic settings to send Logs and Metrics from Azure Storage Account Blob to your Log Analytics workspace.
+    1. Upload a file to blob container and create a KQL to prove the monitoring.
-    2. Connect Azure hosted VM vm-xxxxx-01 to the Log Analytics Workspace
+    2. Show with a KQL query the heartbeat of the VM vm-xxxxx-01
-    3. Show with a KQL query the heartbeat of the VM vm-xxxxx-01
+    3. show with KQL query the "Security Events" from the azure vm guest os.
-    4. Get the "Security Events" from the azure vm guest os.
+    4. Create Alert notification on security event.

 ### Optitional Challenges
     1. Connect the on-premises vm to the Log Analytics Workspace with the new Azure Monitor Agent